FBerding/aifeducation/README.md

 ## Features Overview

-- Simple usage of artificial intelligence by providing routines for the most important tasks for educators and researchers from the social and educational sciences.
+- Simple usage of artificial intelligence by providing routines for the most important tasks for educators and researchers from social and educational science.
-- Providing a graphical user interface (Aifeducation Studio) allowing persons to work with AI without any coding skills.
+- Provides a graphical user interface (Aifeducation Studio), allowing people to work with AI without any coding skills.
-- Supporting both ‘PyTorch’ and ‘Tensorflow’ as machine learning frameworks.
+- Supports both ‘PyTorch’ and ‘Tensorflow’ as machine learning frameworks.
-- Using safetensors for saving models in ‘PyTorch’.
+- Uses safetensors for saving models in ‘PyTorch’.
-- Supporting the usage of trained models on both frameworks providing a high level of flexibility.
+- Supports the usage of trained models on both frameworks, providing a high level of flexibility.
-- Supporting pre-trained language models from Hugging Face.
+- Supports pre-trained language models from Hugging Face.
-- Supporting BERT, RoBERTa, DeBERTa, Longformer, and Funnel Transformer for creating context sensitive text embedding.
+- Supports BERT, RoBERTa, DeBERTa, Longformer, and Funnel Transformer for creating context-sensitive text embedding.
-- Making sharing pre-trained models very easy.
+- Makes sharing pre-trained models very easy.
-- Integrating sustainability tracking.
+- Integrates sustainability tracking.
-- Integrating special statistical techniques for dealing with data structures common in the social and educational sciences.
+- Integrates special statistical techniques for dealing with data structures common in the social and educational sciences.
-- Supporting the classification of long textual documents.
+- Supports the classification of long text documents.

 Currently, the package focuses on classification tasks which can either be used to diagnose characteristics of learners from written material or